Kronos-Integration/service/README.md

 ### configure

 Use new configuration.
-Internally calls \_configure(config) as the constructor does If attribute with needsRestart are touched the restartIfRunning method will be called
+Internally calls \_configure(config) as the constructor does.
+If attribute with needsRestart are touched the restartIfRunning method will be called.

 #### Parameters